f1nal3/Juniorgram/Docs/Cryptography.md

 Also, this architecture will work for any symmetric encryption algorithm if the generated shared key is used as the key encryption key.

-The diagram below shows how the parts of the cryptographic system interact with each other and with the server.
+The diagram below shows how the parts of the cryptographic system interact with each other and with the kernel.

 ![crypto_one](./images/crypto_authentication.svg "Crypto authentication")